MorseCodeZT/WebScraper/README.md

 # Zenigata
+Crowler for malware analyst.

+ABOUT IT:
-This is a project maded by me during my intership period into MalwareBytes.
+  - This is a project make by me during my intership period at MalwareBytes.

 WHAT IS IT:
   - Zenigata is a Crowler appointed to capture through regular expression all the IOC presents into the web page.